 All modern research is dependent upon a library and documentation service to keep the research staff and trainees informed of the vast body of printed matter published all over the world.
-No longer is it possible for a scientist to be well informed of the advances being made in more than a limit of field of science.
+No longer is it possible for a scientist to be well informed of the advances being made in more than a limited field of science.
 In technology alone it is believed that anyone whose training was completed more than five years ago is now technically obsolescent.
-Access to literature and help by trained librarians, documentalists, and language and subject specialists are needed to guide scientists and technologists to the information essential to the solution of special problems, for current awareness of the state of investigations of their specialty, for a complete review of the history of investigations of a particular problem, and an awareness of the major developments in related fields.
+Access to literature and help by trained librarians, documentalists, and language and subject specialists are needed to guide scientists and technologists to the information essential to the solution of special problems, for current awareness of of the history of investigations of a particular problem, and an awareness of the major developments in related fields.
 In the absence of such guidance, the scientist could spend all of his time reading without covering all of the literature he should read and without engaging in any research work.